tkhamez/neucore/doc/Install.md

 A Linux server (others may work, but were not tested).

 To run the application:
-* PHP >=8.1.0 - 8.3 (64bit version), see [backend/composer.json](../backend/composer.json) for necessary and
+* PHP >=8.1.0 - 8.3 (64bit version), see [backend/composer.json](../backend/composer.json) for
-  suggested extensions (APCu highly recommended).
+  necessary and  suggested extensions (APCu highly recommended).
-* MariaDB or MySQL Server (tested with MariaDB 10.5, 10.11, 11.4 and MySQL 8.0.22, 8.4.0,
+* MariaDB or MySQL Server (tested with MariaDB 10.5, 10.11, 11.4 and MySQL 8.0.22, 8.4.0).
+Unit
-  NO_BACKSLASH_ESCAPES should not be on).
-Unit tests can also be run with a SQLite in-memory database.
+  tests can also be run with a SQLite in-memory database.
 * An HTTP Server with support for PHP and URL rewriting.
   * Set the document root to the `web` directory.
   * Configure URL rewriting to `app.php`: